STUDENT SERVICES

 The intramural program includes flag football, volleyball, badminton, dodgeball, basketball, softball, golf, tennis, indoor soccer, outdoor soccer, ultimate frisbee, and racquetball.
 The Georgia Outdoor Recreation Program offers backpacking, whitewater rafting, caving, horseback riding, and canoeing experiences, among others.

-The fitness and instructional program offers a wide variety of aerobics and activity classes.
+The fitness and wellness program offers a wide variety of group exercise and instructional classes.
 The aquatics program offers hydrobics and swim lessons.

 Club sports are student-run organizations which offer competition and instruction in their particular sport.
-Currently, students have organized rugby, soccer, cricket, Tae Kwon Do, badminton, crew, lacrosse, ultimate frisbee, cycling, ice hockey, and Aikido, among others.
+Currently, students have organized rugby, soccer, cricket, badminton, crew, lacrosse, ultimate frisbee, cycling, ice hockey, and running, among others.

-Sports and recreation facilities available for student use include the Ramsey Student Center for Physical Activities (4 gyms, swimming pools, weight training/conditioning rooms, racquetball and squash courts, multi-purpose and martial arts rooms, indoor track, indoor ropes course, climbing alcove), 37 acres of playing fields, 22 outdoor tennis courts, the ropes/challenge course, and the beach house at Lake Herrick.
+Sports and recreation facilities available for student use include the Ramsey Student Center for Physical Activities (4 gyms, swimming pools, weight training/conditioning rooms, racquetball and squash courts, fitness studios and martial arts rooms, indoor track, indoor ropes course, climbing alcove), 45 acres of playing fields (including the Recreational Sports and Club Sports Complexes), 22 outdoor tennis courts, the ropes/challenge course, and the beach house at Lake Herrick.
 Department of Recreational Sports, Ramsey Student Center for Physical Activities, 330 River Road, (706) 542-5060.
 The Recreational Sports Web site is www.recsports.uga.edu.

 For information about the University of Georgia Golf Course, please call (706) 369-5739, visit the Web site at www.golfcourse.uga.edu, or view information under Campus and Community Resources.